 Nearest tube station: Oxford Street, Bond Street, Marylebone Station, Baker Street.

-Based near Marylebone area: Marylebone is a neighbourhood in the City of Westminster in the West End of London.
-Its southern border is formed by Oxford Strip, the busiest retail street in Europe.
+Based near the Marylebone area: Marylebone is a neighbourhood in the City of Westminster in the West End of London.
+Oxford Strip, the busiest retail street in Europe, forms its southern border.
 A former metropolitan borough and ancient parish, it united in 1965 with the boroughs of Westminster and Paddington to create the new City of Westminster.
 Two miles to the northwest of Charing Cross is Marylebone station.

 The ESPA Life at CORINTHIA – Best luxury spa for Pregnancy Massage in London